Login / Register

 Du Bois—valedictorian of an all-white Massachusetts high school and the first black awarded a doctorate by Harvard— encountered the grim reality of life in the Jim Crow South and was motivated to explain society in a way that had not been done before.

-Sociology was in its infancy, and Du Bois applied the emerging practice to produce some of the first—and finest—scholarship on African Americans, earning a name as a researcher, essayist,
+Sociology was in its infancy, and Du Bois applied the emerging practice to produce some of the first—and finest—scholarship on African Americans, earning a name as a researcher, essayist, and lecturer.

 He also established a reputation as a political activist.
 Du Bois famously quarreled with the other preeminent black educator of the day, Booker T. Washington, deriding the slow-progress approach to equality that Washington championed in his 1895 “Atlanta Compromise” speech and critiquing the vocational focus of Washington’s Tuskegee Institute.